Tinkerforge/doc/en/source/Software/IPConnection_Python.rst

 .. py:function:: IPConnection()

- Creates an IP Connection object.
-The constructed object is needed for the constructor of Bricks and Bricklets.
+ Creates an IP Connection object that can be used to enumerate the available devices.
+It is also required for the constructor of Bricks and Bricklets.

 .. py:function:: IPConnection.connect(host, port)